PepkorIT/beach-day/docs/getting-started/step1.md

 > **Before we begin:**
 >
 > It is important that you have a grasp of the jasmine framework and core concepts.
-> The beach-day module builds on top of the jasmine test runner and its documentation won't cover jasmine in great detail.
+> The beach-day module builds on top of the jasmine test runner and this documentation won't cover jasmine in great detail.
-> Please review or refer to the [jasmine documentation](http://jasmine.github.io/edge) for this.
+> Please refer to the [jasmine documentation](http://jasmine.github.io/edge/introduction.html) for this.
 >
 > **Source Files:**
 > All of the code samples in this tutorial can be found in the [src](src) folder of this directory.